Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

    }
    ```

-1. Run a firmware upgrade using the updated parameters defined in the new JSON file.
+1. (`ncn#`) Run a firmware upgrade using the updated parameters defined in the new JSON file.

    ```bash
    cray fas actions create UPDATED_COMMAND.json
    ```

-1. Get a high-level summary of the job to verify the changes corrected the issue.
+1. (`ncn#`) Get a high-level summary of the job to verify the changes corrected the issue.

    Use the returned `actionID` from the `cray fas actions create` command.